 Hawaii’s Section 8 is currently closed and is not accepting any new application.
 When the waitlist is reopened, there will be newspaper and website announcements.

 Hawaii LIHEAP helps pay home heating costs for low-income households, particularly those with the lowest income, that pay a high proportion of household income for home energy.

-Priority is granted to households with the elderly (60 years of age & older), disabled or a young child under age 5.
+To qualify for the LIHEAP program, you must have an income that falls within the program guidelines.
+Priority is granted to households with the elderly, disabled or a young child under age 5.

 Applications are accepted during the month of June only.
 If eligible, you’ll receive a one-time credit deposited directly into your utility accounts.
 To apply, contact the state LIHEAP Program Office at 808-586-5734.

 The Energy Crisis Intervention (ECI) Program is also available to households in an emergency situation (i.e., shut-off notice, out of fuel, no money to pay for fuel).
 Eligible households may receive a one-time credit of up to $350.

 Unemployment insurance benefits provide temporary financial assistance to workers who become Hawaiians through no fault of their own — for up to 26 weeks.

 Hawaii is one of two states in which the average UI payment covers more than half of the state’s average weekly wage.
 The state pays out an average of $551 each week, one of the most generous in the country.

 Effective October 1, 2014, Hawaii’s telephone claim filing will no longer be available.
 All claims must be filed online.
 To file a claim, click here.